-Deferred expenses represent consumables and/or prepaid expenses, which are deferred for a period and are expensed based on their respective consumption rate.
+- Deferred expenses represent consumables and/or prepaid expenses, which are deferred for a period and are expensed based on their respective consumption rates. - Sundry debtors consist of other prepaid expenses. - VAT receivables is increased because of increased inventories in the end of the year and is expected to be offset against VAT from sales in the next year.